kennytilton/mxtodomvc/README.md

 From that fundamental wiring emerges:
 * declarative/functional code everywhere (not just the view);
 * more efficiency than is possible with VDOM;
-* a Web "un-framework" involving just HTML and CSS.
+* a scalable Web "un-framework" involving just HTML and CSS.

 #### B reads A
 What does it mean for B to read A?
-It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below, where `cF` makes `:class` functional and `<mget` is the Matrix property reader:
+It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below, where `cF` makes `:class` functional and `<mget` is the Matrix property reader that remembers which property is asking:
 ````clojure
 (li
     {:class (cF (when (<mget todo :completed)
                   "completed"))}
     ...)
 ````
-...and another, applying Matrix to the model. `cI` is where imperative code pushes new "to-dos":
+...and another, applying Matrix to state beyond the view. `cI` sets up a proerty to tell functional client properties when imperative code pushes new "to-dos" to `items-raw`:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)